Would You Marry Me? (TV series): Development

 Produced by SBS' content production subsidiary Studio S and Samhwa Networks, written by Lee Ha-na, who wrote Cunning Single Lady (2014), and directed by Song Hyun-wook and Hwang In-hyeok.

 Samhwa Networks announced on August 28, 2025, that it signed a billion won supply and production contract with Studio S for the drama "Would You Marry Me".

 Casting

 In December 2024, Choi Woo-shik and Jung So-min were reportedly cast as the lead.

 In February 2025, Choi and Jung were reportedly confirmed to appear.

 Release

 The first images from the first script reading were released on September 2, 2025.
 The series premiered on SBS TV starting October 10, 2025, airing every Friday and Saturday at 21:50 (KST).
 It is also available for streaming on Disney+ under the Hulu Originals label in selected markets.

 Reception

 Critical response

-Despite streaming restrictions in Europe and some Asian countries, "Would You Marry Me" achieved the highest number of points on Disney+ among all Korean series streamed on Disney+, reaching 178 points.
+Despite streaming restrictions in Europe Middle East India and some Asian countries, "Would You Marry Me" achieved the highest number of points on Disney+ among all Korean series streamed on Disney+, reaching 173 points.
 It became the first Korean series to reach over 100 points, a significant success on a global scale.